Animal Law LL.M. Admissions

 LL.M. students can expect extensive reading assignments, vigorous class discussion, and either a written examination or extensive research paper in each course.
 For international students, the program requires superb English language skills.

 We consider applications on a rolling basis and accept applications throughout the year.
-We will also consider applications past the deadlines.

 U.S. and International students may apply through LSAC for the LLM program, or download our application here.